 The 4-H Entomology/Beekeeping project will lead you into the exciting world of insects and their arthropod relatives.
 Learn about bees and insects found in the soil, on plants, in homes, on pets, and in other secret places.
 If you have already signed up for this 4-H project, come on in and get started.
 If you haven’t signed up yet, contact your county 4-H office and become a member today.
 So, get ready to have fun and learn a lot as you participate in your project.

 Beekeeping Essay Contest

 The Beekeeping Essay Contest allows 4-H’ers to use their writing and research skills in developing an essay on a beekeeping-related topic.
-Cash awards are available to winners on the national level.
+Cash awards are available to winners on the national and state level.

-Sponsored by The Foundation for the Preservation of Honey Bees, Inc.
+National Awards (sponsored by the Foundation for the Preservation of Honey Bees):

 First place: $750.00

 Second place: $500.00